 You can use the Automox Remote Control Module (RCM) to remotely connect to and take control of devices in your Automox console.
 This is available for Windows and macOS devices.
 You can copy and paste text between devices engaged in the remote session, configure remote user consent notifications, and adjust for multiple monitors on the remote Windows device.

 To remotely connect to devices, you must have zone administrator, zone operator, or helpdesk operator permissions for the zone where the device is located.

-Your zone is under a “Complete” plan that includes RCM.
+Your zone must be under a plan that includes RCM.
 Contact your customer support representative for more information.

 To configure consent notifications, you must have global administrator permissions.

 The following topics are described here: